kubedb/cli/docs/concepts/postgres.md

 ### spec.init
-`spec.resources` refers to compute resources required by the `stash` sidecar container.
-To learn more, visit [here](http://kubernetes.io/docs/user-guide/compute-resources/).

-### Database Initialization
+`spec.init` is an optional section that can be used to initialize a newly created Postgres database.
 PostgreSQL databases can be initialized in one of two ways:

 #### Initialize via Script
 To initialize a PostgreSQL database using a script (shell script, db migrator, etc.), set the `spec.init.scriptSource` section when creating a Postgres object.
 ScriptSource must have following information:

-1. `scriptPath:` ScriptPath (The script you want to run)
+1. `scriptPath:` ScriptPath (The script you want to run).
+Note that all path used in script should be relative.
 2. [VolumeSource](https://kubernetes.io/docs/concepts/storage/volumes/#types-of-volumes) (Where your script and other data is stored)

 Below is an example showing how a shell script from a git repository can be used to initialize a PostgreSQL database.